 DOCT720 - Residency: Doctoral Program Foundations (2 semester hours): This course fosters interaction amongst students and introduces them to the Dean, Doctoral Studies Program Directors, Doctoral faculty, the Doctoral Advisor, and support staff.
 It also provides students an overview of the Doctoral Program and its requirements.
 Students must complete this course before beginning program coursework.
 Year 1, Term 1.

 - DOCT721 - Residency: Preparing for the Practicum and Dissertation (2 semester hours): This on-site course fosters interaction amongst student cohorts, program administrators, faculty, and support staff.
 A detailed overview of faculty research areas, collaborative research opportunities, and the dissertation proposal and dissertation requirements are provided.
-Students will present their practicum experiential learning plan for approval.
-With guidance from doctoral program staff, students also choose their dissertation chair.
+Students will discuss the practicum experiential learning requirement and key skill-sets will be reinforced which will set the student up for success as they move into the dissertation phase of their program of study.
 Year 3, Term 1.